 Both berries are also available frozen.
 In fact, because black raspberries have such a short growing season, you might have more luck finding them frozen — or freezing your own.

-Another way to enjoy either fresh or frozen blackberries and black raspberries all year round is to make them into jam.
-Because they’re more tart, blackberry jam may need a bit of extra sugar, so give it a taste before canning.
+Another way to enjoy blackberries and black raspberries, whether fresh or frozen, all year round, is to make jam.
+Because blackberry jam is more tart, it may need a bit of extra sugar, so give it a taste before canning.

 Although they appear very similar, black raspberries and blackberries are actually two distinct fruits.